Stroke Secondary to Atherosclerosis

 Which doctor treats stroke secondary to atherosclerosis?

-Stroke Secondary to Atherosclerosis is usually treated by specialists in neurosurgeon, emergency physician, neurologist.
+Stroke Secondary to Atherosclerosis is usually treated by specialists in neurologist, emergency physician, general practitioner, nurse, general surgeon, critical care and intensive care specialist, pediatric neurologist, nephrologist.